Protect Buildings From Moisture With Waterproofing Solutions in Exterior Painting

 When should I use it?

-- Surfaces with a history of water damage or leakage
+- Walls or surfaces with a history of leaks or water damage

 How is it applied?

-Waterproofing paint is typically applied with a brush, roller or sprayer in 2-3 coats.
-For the best results:
+Typically applied with a brush, roller, or sprayer in 2–3 coats.
+For best results:

-- Apply a primer for the best adhesion, especially on bare or porous surfaces.
+- Apply a primer on bare or porous surfaces for strong adhesion.

-- Follow the recommended drying time between coats for proper curing.
+- Respect drying times between coats for full curing.

 How long will it last?